LLNL/axom/src/axom/slam/docs/sphinx/core_concepts.rst

 A bound map has a positive number of components per set element, even when the set is empty.
 Every dimension of a tensor component shape must be positive.
-Constructors and ``make_map`` helpers check component counts, shape products, and storage sizes before allocating or resizing storage.
+Built-in stride constructors and ``make_map`` helpers check component counts and shape products.
+Maps check storage sizes before allocating or resizing storage.
+Custom stride policies must obey the same contract.
 The scalar count must fit both the map's position type and ``axom::IndexType``.
 A supplied ``ArrayView`` must have exactly that many entries; these checks are active in Debug and Release builds.
 For raw-pointer helpers, the caller remains responsible